mikenizo808/How-to-Gather-and-Visualize-Performance-Stats-for-Akai-MPC-Live-X-and-One/README.md

 ## Requirements
 - Download the `armv7` bits for `telegraf agent` from the `influxdata` team at `https://influxdata.com` (or follow my document link below which goes through the steps).
 On the MPC, the `telegraf agent` can run on any USB, SD, etc. on your MPC.

 - Enable SSH if needed.
-See the excellent article at https://github.com/TheKikGen/MPC-LiveXplore/wiki/Enabling-SSH-on-the-MPC-Live-X-one-Force
+See the excellent article by github user @TheKikGen at `https://github.com/TheKikGen/MPC-LiveXplore/wiki/Enabling-SSH-on-the-MPC-Live-X-one-Force`.

 ## `TICK` Stack Required
 You need at least `InfluxDB` up and running someplace for stats to get sent to.